midnattsol/otlp-signoz-sample/README.md

 # Prerequisites
 ## Certificate
-Since we will be working with (SigNoz Cloud)[https://signoz.io/], we need to download the certificate corresponding to our region, in this case, Europe.
+Since we will be working with [SigNoz Cloud](https://signoz.io/), we need to download the certificate corresponding to our region, in this case, Europe.
 ```
 openssl s_client -showcerts -connect ingest.eu.signoz.cloud:443 </dev/null 2>/dev/null | openssl x509 -outform PEM > ca-cert.pem
 ```